Installation

 - Download and install the Arduino IDE for your system.

 - Connect your microcontroller (ESP32 or Arduino Due) to your computer and start the Arduino IDE.
+If the microcontroller is not detected as a USB device, you may have to install the USB driver provided by the manufacturer of the microcontroller first.

 - Go to Tools/Board/Board Manager and make sure that the framework for your board is installed ("esp32 by Espressif Systems" for ESP32 microcontroller, "Arduino SAM Boards (32-bits ARM Cortex-M3) by Arduino" for Arduino Due microcontroller)